 Street signs and right of way laws are important.
 When they are dismissed, serious car accidents can occur.
-If you were injured in a car accident in Fort Lauderdale, you may be entitled to compensation.
+If you were injured in a car crash, you may be entitled to compensation.

-You’ll need a seasoned litigator who’s not only a fierce courtroom advocate but a human being who understands the value of guiding his clients through the legal process.
-David I. Fuchs is a renowned Florida car crash lawyer who checks these boxes, and he’s ready to fight for your case.
+You’ll need a seasoned vehicle wreck litigator who’s not only a fierce courtroom advocate but a human being who understands the value of guiding his clients through the legal process.
+David I. Fuchs is a renowned Fort Lauderdale failure to yield car accident lawyer who checks these boxes, and he’s ready to fight for your case.

 Determining fault in a failure to yield accident is largely based upon the driver who displayed the most negligence.
 This means the plaintiff must prove that the defendant violated the duty of care as a driver, owed the victim the responsibility to drive safely, and also hurt the victim by failing to uphold this responsibility.